datagrok-ai/public/libraries/compute-utils/composition-pipeline/README.md

 - **compose** is composition pipeline static method, it takes a composition configuration and an array of nested pipeline configurations.
-Composition configuration object has additional fileds to add or remove steps, popups and actions for nestes pipelines.
+Composition configuration object has additional fields to add or remove steps, popups and actions for nested pipelines.
 The resulting pipeline steps are composition configuration steps first then nested pipelines steps.